 The Download from list selects which directory on the host computer you want to download from.
+To add or remove a directory, double click on the touch screen where indicated.

-To select a different directory, use the \uparrow and \downarrow keys on the keyboard.
-To add a new directory, use the + key on the keyboard.
-To remove a directory, use the - key on the keyboard.
+Keypad operation: To select a different directory, use the \uparrow and \downarrow keys on the keyboard.
+To add or remove new directory use the + or - key.

 The Files list box contains a list of all the files in the Download from directory that can be downloaded from the host computer.

-To scroll through different files, use the \uparrow , \downarrow , PAGE UP and PAGE DOWN keys on the keyboard.
+Keypad operation: To scroll through different files, use the \uparrow , \downarrow , PAGE UP and PAGE DOWN keys on the keyboard.
 To remove a file, use the - key on the keyboard.
 To select multiple files to download, highlight the first file selection, then use the \uparrow and \downarrow keys while pressing the shift key to highlight the remaining files.